sergeynordicresults/sergeynordicresults.github.io/index.md

  <pre>
 But Nevzorov tells that he have talked with them.

-"Maybe they were - but now I don't care, they save children"
+"Maybe they were nazis - but now I don't care, now they save children"
  </pre>
 </details>